psas/avionics-cad/av3/rocketnet-hub/documentation/mfg-and-test-log.md

 - Toggling the NODEn_EN_N pins then turned the TPS back on!!
 - RNH Ethernet to RNH Ethernet "just works"
 - ISSUE: RNH Ethernet to Switch or PC does not work.

+## 2013-08-15

+EEPROM research: It's not clear exactly what we need to do here.
+We initially thought we'd do the processor configuration, but there's no need to do anything besides bootstrapping, so we may not even need EEPROM control.
+Test: set SCL/SDA into floating inputs, and strap CFGMODE high and see if the KSZ just boots using its default settings.
+This will probably save us a lot of work, and means we don't have to be paranoid about loading the data on a KSZ reboot.

+Conclusion: with CFGMODE floating, and no EEPROM, the KSZ eval board just works.
+Thus, we should remove R10 from the board and not bother to config the KSZ until we absolutely have to.

 ## 2013-08-14